lochness-labs/facebook-ingestion/README.md

 A Data Lake ingestion connector for the Facebook Ads APIs

-The main component of the repository is an AWS Glue job, of type `pythonshell`, which uses the Facebook Marketing API to retrieve `ad`, `ad_set`, `campaign`, `ad_image`, and `ad_insights` (also known as facebook's `extractions`) data for all advertising account under your business account on Facebook.
+The main component of the repository is an AWS Glue job, of type `pythonshell`, which uses the Facebook Marketing API to retrieve facebook ads entities (such as `ad`, `ad_set`, `campaign`, `ad_image`, and `ad_insights`, etc... also known as facebook's `extractions`) data for all advertising account under your business account on Facebook.
 For each API object, the job retrieves the last execution time, and gets all updated/new data since then.
 It then proceeds to store data with AWS Data Wrangler which sinks the data in S3 and generates a validation metadata file.
 The glue job is deployed by the Serverless Framework Stack and the script is located here: `facebook-ingest/src/facebook_ingest.py`.

 The infrastructure is described (IaC) and deployed with Serverless Framework (https://www.serverless.com/framework/).
 The entry point is `facebook-ingest/serverless.yml`.